gudi99/100DaysOfMLCode/README.md

 Today I picked up from where I left.
 Udacity's course - choosing my algorithm.
 I chose the Random Forest algorithm.
 In this lesson, I have to study the algorithm, learn it and have to apply on the dataset given by them and calculate the accuracy.

 I understand the algorithm today in outline and looked into sklearn documentation of random forest classifer, understood some of the parameters and tried to implement them.
 It is taking a lot of time to run on my machine.
 I need to check this up tomorrow.

+## Day 30: 27 Sep 2018
+It's about a month of #100DaysOfMLCode challenge.
+Going fine till day.
+Learning is something needs to move on and on to sharp yourself.
+I hope this challenge gives a good starting for my ML journey.

+Today, I completed the Lesson8 by learning a new algorithm, implementing it and calculating the accuracy.
+Then, next task for me was to beat the accuracy score of 93.6% done by the instructors in the videos.
+I finally beat with the K Nearest Neighbor algorithm.
+It is really superb in classification.
+All the other algorithms I tried were taking a lot of time and couldn't able to give good accuracy score but this algorithm run in 0.109 seconds (Really WOW!!!) and achieved 94% in the first try itself and I could able to beat the instructor's accuracy score.